sfxon/MindfavBackupTools/README.md

 There are many different ideas about backup rotation.
 For a deeper dig, I suggest this wikipedia entry as a starting point: https://en.wikipedia.org/wiki/Backup_rotation_scheme

-I took a decision for the following sheme:
+I took a decision for the following scheme:

 1. Keep 3 most up-to-date backups
 Remove older backups